EvaRoets/js-exercises-repeat/README.md

 ## 🎯 Objectives
-- Solidy JavaScript skills with exercises increasing in difficulty as you progress
+- Solidify JavaScript skills with exercises increasing in difficulty as you progress